-Pace Brantley Preparatory has been changing lives for over 50 years.
+Pace Brantley Preparatory School has been changing lives for over 50 years.
 Students often come to us with a lack of confidence and low self esteem.
 After being at Pace, a new learning experience begins.
 They soon become happy, self assured individuals who excel academically and socially.

 Pace Brantley serves students whose priority need stems from academic difficulties.
 Our focus is to work with students having diagnosed disabilities such as:

 - Specific Learning Disabilities (SLD)

 - Dyslexia (Reading Disorder)